postmanlabs/labs-docs/src/pages/docs/integrations/webhooks.md

 If your network is behind a firewall that requires whitelisted IP addresses, you will need to use a static IP address to enable collection backups to custom webhooks on custom domains.

-Contact your IT team to whitelist the following static IP in your firewall to enable collection backup integrations:
+Contact your IT team to whitelist the following static IP in your firewall to enable collection backups to webhooks:

 * US East: `3.212.102.200`